Qiskit/qiskit/docs/how_to/use_qasm2.rst

 =====================================

-Converting a quantum circuit to OpenQASM 2 is supported through the :meth:`QuantumCircuit.qasm`.
+Converting a quantum circuit to OpenQASM 2 is supported through :meth:`QuantumCircuit.qasm`.
 By default, it returns a string of QASM code.

 .. testcode::